Freight rate bill auditing is a fact of life in today's logistics environment

 However, there is more to auditing than correcting errors.
 A freight rate audit supplies your company with the data necessary to identify weak spots and highlight paths to improve procedural performance of the freight bill entry process.

 Ultimately, an accurate invoice leads to a faster payment and fewer disputes.
 And we all like that!

 A dedicated rater will verify all critical fields indicated by your customer and will look for common problems found on freight bills, including the basic checklist of items below:

-Partnering with an experienced professional outsourcer will provide clear, accurate visibility into your freight bill entry process.
+Partnering with an experienced outsourced freight billing services will provide clear, accurate visibility into your freight bill entry process.
 Curious to learn more?

 Reach out to a DDC freight rate audit expert today!